Drying Out New Year’s Eve. Sun to Late Rain New Year’s Day…

 Saturday:

-Sunny.
+Partly sunny.
 Milder.
-Highs in the upper 40s.
+Highs in the mid to upper 40s.